ChzFlvrHrse/API-project/README.md

 # This is MetUp a Meetup clone

 ## Introduction
-  This webisite is intended to replicate a few key fetures and general look and feel of the website Meetup
+  This webisite is intended to replicate a few key features and general look and feel of the website Meetup

   Site Link: https://meetup-project-aa.herokuapp.com/